stylekit/stylekit.github.io/_posts/2017-01-14-framework.md

 Some notes on swift .framework <!--more-->

 ### Export:

+1. Xcode -> New project -> Cocoa framework.
+2. Add .swift files to your framework
+3. cmd + b (aka build)

+**If you want to build your framework along side your normal XCode project:**

-1. save as target -> pick Cocoa framework
+1. Save as target -> pick Cocoa framework
 2. Select .swift files and set their target membership to the .framework
-3. cmd + b -> build
+3. cmd + b (aka build)

 ### Import: